 By working closely with local and international laboratories we provide state-of-the-art genomic and biochemical testing.

-We provide personalised dietary and pharmaceutical management for patients with genetic metabolic disorders, including management during pregnancy.
+We also provide personalised dietary and pharmaceutical management for patients with genetic metabolic disorders, including management during pregnancy.

 Our clinical trials give patients access to the latest treatments.
 We are currently running trials or research for the following conditions: